 Pompeo, Qureshi underscore need to 'reset US-Pak bilateral ties'

-US Secretary of State Michael Pompeo and Foreign Minister Shah Mehmood Qureshi on Wednesday held the opening round of talks between the two countries at the Foreign Office in Islamabad, where the two delegations discussed "bilateral, regional and international issues".
+Foreign Minister Shah Mehmood Qureshi on Wednesday held the opening round of talks with the visiting United States delegation — led by Secretary of State Michael Pompeo — at the Foreign Office in Islamabad, where the two sides discussed "bilateral, regional and international issues".

+Chairman of the Joint Chiefs of Staff Gen Joseph Dunford is accompanying Pompeo on his short visit to Pakistan.
+Pompeo, following his meeting with the foreign ministry officials, left for the PM House, where he is currently holding talks with Prime Minister Imran Khan.

 According to the Foreign Office, "discussions on bilateral, regional and international issues" took place in the meeting that lasted for about 40 minutes.